axiosvisuals/batch-datawrapper-generator/README.md

 The first time you use `googledrive` and `googlesheets4` you will need to authorize the package to access your Axios Google account.

-Start an R session either in RStudio and run
+Start an R session in RStudio and run

 ```R
 library(googledrive)